cyberspace7/release-action/README.md

 - `patch`: Bump the **patch** part of the version.
 - `minor`: Bump the **minor** part of the version.
 - `major`: Bump the **major** part of the version, or minor if current version is under `1.0`.
-- `changelog-ignore`: Dont bump whatever other labels are.
+- `ignore`: Dont bump whatever other labels are.
 It should be excluded from the release notes generation (see bellow).

 That's it, when merged, you should find an open release PR.
 You just have to merge it when you wish to release, voilà!